 Lyndsy Gamet, Ambassador

 For years, Lyndsy Gamet has advocated for giving a voice to the voiceless.
 Helping older adults in Michigan to access food and medical assistance has been, and continues to be, a rewarding career.
 After years of abuse at the hands of her doctor and mentor, Larry Nassar, Lyndsy came to terms with her abuse and found her voice.
-She was able to be part of the hundreds of survivors to help put Nassar in prison.
+She was able to be part of the hundreds of survivors to help put Nassar in prison and protect children from their abusers.

 Danielle Pollack, Ambassador